kenakamu/LINESimulator/README.md

 1. Click rich menu icon in menu.<br/>![richmenu.png](readme_img/richmenu.PNG)
 1. You see rich menu if the user has one, otherwise see the alert.<br/>![withrichmenu.png](readme_img/withrichmenu.PNG)
 1. Click the menu again to hide it.

-## Feature to be added
-- Datetime Picker
-- URL actions
-- Simulator choice such as iPhone X/iPhone 8/Xperia XZ1 etc.